 Add on to that, kids in elementary school are often intrigued by the foods their peers are eating.
 I knew my son would want to eat the processed muffins, cookies, and treats his classmates were eating.

 While he does eat processed foods, I still want to provide minimally processed foods as best as I can.
 I wanted to pack him foods that would be satisfying and similar to what his classmates had.
-I plan my meals using this Veggie Exposure Shopping List and Menu Template and it keeps me organized and I can plan all my meal prep.
+I plan my meals using this Veggie Exposure Shopping List and Menu Template.
+It keeps me organized and ensures I get everything I need for my 12 day meal plan.

 The thing is, I don’t have time to bake all week long and he gets bored of stuff quickly.
 So I knew I would need to use my freezer to make homemade snacks quick and easy.
 It can be hard to fill up a freezer with goodies when you’re a parent and juggling work, kids, the house.